Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-Battery degradation cost is calculated using a linear approximation of the rainflow algorithm.
-The rainflow algorithm counts the number of charge/discharge cycles of batteries and associates a specific capacity degradation value to each cycle based on the depth of the cycle (i.e., cycle depth).
+The battery degradation cost is typically calculated based on the rainflow algorithm, which counts the number of charge/discharge cycles, determines the cycle depth, and obtains accurate degradation cost based on the cycle count and cycle depth.
+However, this algorithm does not have an analytical expression and cannot be integrated directly in an optimization problem \cite{ref30}.
+This work deploys a linear approximation of the rainflow algorithm into the bi-level optimization framework.
 For degradation cost approximation, the battery capacity (from 0\% to 100\%) is uniformly divided into several segments (i.e., the degradation segments) represented by the $\mathcal{K}$ set.
 The energy capacity limit of each segment $e^{Max}$ is a portion of the battery capacity.
 A piecewise linear approximation of the degradation cost (obtained from the battery cycle depth aging function) is assigned to each segment $C^{Deg}$.
-In our formulation, the degradation cost is calculated in each AGC signal sub-interval.
-Therefore, the degradation cost caused by following AGC signal and/or participating in energy market is considered.
-Detailed information regarding the battery capacity segmentation and $C^{Deg}$ calculation can be found in \cite{ref30}.
-In the objective function (U1), the BESS's approximated degradation cost in each sub-interval is subtracted from its revenue components.
+This work calculates the degradation cost in each AGC signal sub-interval.
+Therefore, the degradation cost caused by following AGC signal and/or energy market participation is considered.
+Details on battery capacity segmentation, and $C^{Deg}$ calculation are in \cite{ref30}.
+Reference \cite{ref30} also shows that with sufficient number of segmentation, this linear approximation can be as accurate as exact rainflow algorithm.
+In (U1), this degradation cost is subtracted from the BESS revenue.